Skyepaphora-Griffith/Skyes_Toolbox/README.md

 * legend function... what can I automate?
 Can I enter a dataframe maybe?
 Set default colours?
 * add argument for adjustment of **ylab** in slab() and splot().
+* give default parameter values in Splot() table at the end of this README

 ---